narramukhesh/projectone/projectoneflow-framework/README.md

 **OF_DATABRICKS_SECRET_SCOPE:** Secret scope environment variable used to specify for the environment specific databricks secret scope

-**OF_DEPLOY_CORE_PACKAGE_PATH:** This is used to specify the library/path where oneflow-framework uses to run the pipeline, by default oneflow is taken but if you want untested version of oneflow, you can specify it here.
+**OF_DEPLOY_CORE_PACKAGE_PATH:** This is used to specify the library/path where projectoneflow-framework uses to run the pipeline, by default projectoneflow is taken but if you want untested version of projectoneflow, you can specify it here.

 **OF_DEPLOY_CORE_PACKAGE_TYPE:** Type to be specified by default this should be specified with `whl`, if you specify the `OF_DEPLOY_CORE_PACKAGE_PATH` and this variable also need to defined